Private Snaefellsnes Peninsula Tour

 Private Bespoke Snaefellsnes Peninsula Tour

-This tour is roughly 12 hours and includes pickup and drop off at your location in the great Reykjavik area.
+The Private Bespoke Snaefellsnes tour is about 12 hours, and we’ll tailor it to your preferences, picking you up and dropping you off at your location in the greater Reykjavik area.

 This place is one of the best in Iceland to spot a few seals lounging on the reefs.
 Ytri-Tunga is situated in the southern part of Snæfellsnes.
 There used to be a big farm in the area, and the massive beach, with its seal colonies, was a part of it.